FirstMegaKTeam/shop/manual.md

 http://localhost:5000//order/

-in req.body you must send:
-- userId
+Any params

-In response server send toPaid(how many must paid user) and order product and cleaer basket
+In response server send toPaid(how many must paid user) and order product and clear basket